Affiliate Disclosure

 A car scratch remover is the first tool you should reach for when a scratch lives in the clear coat, and most of them do.
-After testing the field on real panels, the one we keep coming back to is Meguiar's Ultimate Compound: it cuts fast, finishes clean, and costs about twelve bucks.
+Across thousands of owner reviews and expert roundups, the one that consistently comes out on top is Meguiar's Ultimate Compound: it cuts fast, finishes clean, and costs about twelve bucks.
 It is the pick for the widest range of light-to-moderate scratches and swirls.

 That said, the best remover depends on the job, whether you want the cheapest bottle, a true one-step, or something foolproof for your first attempt.
 Below is the full ranked field.
 If you are not sure your scratch is even a clear-coat scratch, start at the hub and run the fingernail test first, it will save you an afternoon.